jayavardhanr/my-website/content/home/work_ex.md

      Performed proof of concept of blockchain for reconciliation.
      -  Proved blockchain helps in avoiding the costly process of end of day internal reconciliations
-     -	Used an open-source blockchain to perform this analysis also created a Java FX based user interface to display the live transactions and results.
-     -	Presented “Blockchain and its use cases” during the Citi Annual Town Hall’2016.
+     -	Presented *“Blockchain and it's use cases in Financial Institutions”* at the Citi Annual Town Hall’2016.